cleberzumba/Project-CAPP-AWS/README.md

 ![imagem](images/6-workflow-run-succeeded.jpg)

+The workflow allows us to achieve several goals:

+  - Automate the creation of a production table.
+  - Check the quality of the data.
+  - Create the table in parquet format, allowing efficient queries and cost savings.

+The workflow setup is a bit more complex compared to the previous ETL steps, requiring several Python scripts with triggers.

 After the workflow, we end up with a similar data structure as before with another enhancement.

   - `City` (string): Fixed value **Berlin** as text string.